 From clothes to cans, CDs to cartridges, find out how you can do your bit for the environment and make a bit of money.

 Christmas is coming and you need some extra cash.
 Have you thought about making some money from the old or unused items lying around your home?
 You could get a nice little Christmas bonus.

 A girl can never have too many clothes.
 But if your wardrobe is bursting at the seams and you're not sure where all your new clothes are going to fit, recycling your old ones is a practical solution!

 One way to do this is to swap your unwanted clothes online.
 There are several websites which allow you to swap clothes or sell them for cash.
-Bigwardrobe.com and Swishing.com are both worth investigating.
+Mrs Bear's Swap Shop and Swishing.com are both worth investigating.
 Both are free to join.
 Mrs Bear's holds events where you can swap your clothes with other likeminded people, while Swishing lets you advertise your wares online.

 Fashion site ASOS also has its own Marketplace where you can buy and sell second-hand clothes.

 If you have some designer clothes in your wardrobe, try hardlyeverwornit, but you must only have worn them once or twice).